Maplemira/ALX-zero_day/0x03-git/README.md

-readme for my root directory
+New update for my directory